 Human Chorionic Gonadotropin (hCG).
 This hormone helps with the final maturation of eggs and gives a push toward ovulation.
 Ovulation usually takes place approximately 24-36 hours after the hCG trigger shot.

-If you are having trouble trying to conceive, a fertility doctor can evaluate your hormone levels and let you know if fertility drugs with IUI is the right protocol for you.
-Contact our Patient Care Advocates at 1-855-955-BABY (2229) or by filling out the Contact Fertility Doctors Near Me form.
+If you are having trouble trying to conceive, a fertility doctor can evaluate your hormone levels and let you know if fertility drugs are the right protocol for you.
+Contact our Patient Care Advocates at 1-855-955-2229 or by filling out the Contact Fertility Doctors Near Me form.

 Watch as Dr. Eric Flisser of RMA New York answers: "How Do I Know if I am Ovulating?":